José Luis Rodríguez (singer): Life and career

 Later, Rodríguez participated in the Latin American Spanish version of Meet the Robinsons, La Familia del Futuro, as Wilbur Robinson's father.
 El Puma also starred in an advertising campaign for Wrigley's Eclipse gum, with the spot drawing on his persona, using humor and kitsch to highlight the tagline, "Libera el Puma que hay en tí" (Free the puma within).
 Another commercial that drew on his puma persona during that era was one for Snickers chocolate bars.

 In May 2009, Rodriguez joined the cast of the miniseries, Gabriel, produced for the Hispanic audience in the United States by Megafilms and transmitted by Mega TV.
 The miniseries, released in November of the same year is based on the themes of vampirism and occultism.

-In July 2012 he was a judge and voice trainer on La Voz...
+In July 2012, he was a judge and voice trainer on La Voz...
 Argentina (Argentine version of The Voice) that was broadcast on Telefe.
 Along with co-presenters Fernán Martínez and Carolina Ramírez, he served as a judge on a dance program called La Pista which was aired on Caracol TV in Colombia.
 In the same year he also made a cameo appearance in the film, Casa de mi Padre, starring Will Ferrell.

 In August 2013, Rodríguez was part of the first season of La Voz Perú, where he was coach for one of the four teams.
-On December 20th, one of his pupils, young Daniel Lazo, placed first in the competition, making Rodríguez the first winning coach in the history of La Voz Perú.
+On 20 December, one of his pupils, young Daniel Lazo, placed first in the competition, making Rodríguez the first winning coach in the history of La Voz Perú.

 In September 2013 in an interview with the Peruvian newspaper, La República, Rodríguez expressed that he would continue to perform music but cease to produce records because of piracy.

 Personal life

 Rodríguez was married to Lila Morillo from 1966 to 1986.
-They are the parents of actresses Lilibeth Morillo and Liliana Rodríguez.
+They are the parents of actresses Lilibeth Rodríguez and Liliana Rodríguez.
 Rodríguez fathered Génesis Rodríguez with Cuban-born model Carolina Pérez, whom he ultimately married in 1997.